-Classic Crochet Baby Blanket Free Pattern
+Classic Baby Blanket – Free Crochet Pattern

-Classic Crochet Baby Blanket – Free Pattern
+Classic Crochet Baby Blanket

 When designing this classic crochet baby blanket pattern, I wanted to create a very simple, easy pattern that beginners could make but that had a certain timeless, vintage look to it.
 I wanted to capture the essence of an old-fashioned beautiful, cozy, snuggly blanket that could still be viewed as stunning and elegant today.